jwtty/DockerCompose-V2Ray/README.md

 1. Add additional notes for trouble shooting
 2. Update guidelines such as the latest usage of docker compose
 3. Add more helper script to speed up and simplify deployment
+4. (new) Add a simpler config of just V2Ray + WS (without DNS settings i.e. connect with IP directly)

 ## Steps